gabibguti/gabibguti/README.md

 In regard to the GOSST/OpenSSF security solutions that help securing the supply-chain, we can name:

-* [Scorecards][scorecards]: automated checks to evaluate and suggest security practices on your own project or your dependencies
+* [Scorecard][scorecard]: automated checks to evaluate and suggest security practices on your own project or your dependencies
 * [SLSA (pronounced "salsa")][slsa]: a check-list of standards and controls to prevent tampering, improve integrity, and secure packages and infrastructure in your projects, businesses or enterprises
 * [Sigstore][sigstore]: a new standard for signing, verifying and protecting software
 * [OSS-FUZZ][oss-fuzz]: a tool for fuzzing at scale and find bugs in critical projects, now fuzzing 800+ projects in 6 languages